TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/inputoutput.rst

    the serialization of arbitrarily complex Python objects.
 As such, it is specific to Python and cannot be used to communicate with applications written in other languages.
-It is also insecure by default: deserializing pickle data coming from an untrusted source can execute arbitrary code, if the data was crafted by a skilled attacker.
+It is also insecure by default: deserializing pickle data coming kutoka an untrusted source can execute arbitrary code, if the data was crafted by a skilled attacker.